hyperledger/identus/CONTRIBUTING.md

 Labels are categorised with a prefix that will help showing the info in the same order on a labeled issue: if this is not adding value, we might reconsider.
 - `triage`: this gives the action requested from the triage team.
 It will help to filter during the triage
-- `type`: to be able to filter issues between type (e.g: bug, enhancement)
+- `type`: to mark which category belongs an issues (e.g: bug, enhancement)
-- `priority`: to give the priority of the issue
+- `priority`: reflects the severity and order in which issues should be addressed, more from the business impact rather than the technical difficulty
 - `team`: to indicate which team will first analyse the issue; once analysed, the issue will be triaged anew with `component`, `triage`, `status` labels.
-- `component`: the team will set this label once the issue is analysed, to indicate which components are impacted
+- `component`: the team may set this label once the issue is analysed, to indicate which components are impacted
-- `status`: the team may use this label to give visibility on the progress on the issue resolution
+- `status`: this label may be used for development cycle to give visibility on the progress on the issue resolution, but a kanban board in Github might be used instead.
+It is kept here and might be reviewed and defined in a later stage

 Color code will be used to highlight in a similar way same type of label.
 E.g: red cor a critical issue.
 And one type might be always with the same color.